ngenovictor/bucketlist/README.md

 ## Bucket List App
-This is Djago App that creates bucket lists of stuff that we would like to do in the future.
+This is Django App that creates bucket lists of stuff that we would like to do in the future.

 **Specs**
 1. App can create a bucketlist